uswds/uswds-site/pages/about/contribute.md

 ## How we prioritize

-Once you’ve submitted a contribution, we triage them based on the following considerations:
+Once you’ve submitted a contribution, we'll triage it based on the following considerations:

 1. **Size**: Can we accomplish this in a sprint or will this take longer?
 1. **Severity**: What type of functionality is impacted?
 Is there a workaround?
 1. **Priority**: Does this align with our vision and roadmap goals?

-**Note**: We prioritize issues impacting accessibility.
+**Note**: We prioritize issues that affect accessibility.

 These considerations help us decide if and when we can work on the issue.
 If the issue is accepted, we scheduled them for an upcoming sprint (a 2-week work period).